Golo10/Cryptocurrency-Lending/Data Gathering/README.md

 * constants              :   Collection of constants such as addresses on the Ethereum blockchain or method ids
 * utility                :   Collection of helper functions

+Mass-API calls do not seem to be working reliably with the free plan.